ddudley18/ddudley18/README.md

 <!--- A little bit about me --->
 - 👋 Hi, I’m Dakota Dudley!
 - 👀 I’m interested in agile fullstack developer roles.
-- 🌱 I’m currently focused on learning ML and data analysis and visualization!
+- 🌱 I’m currently focused on learning ML and data analysis & visualization!
 - 📫 How to reach me --> dakotadudley13@gatech.edu